Palestine at the Olympics

-Palestine is represented on the International Olympic Committee by the Palestine Olympic Committee, which has sent teams to compete at each Summer Olympics since 1996 under the IOC country code PLE.
-Palestine has yet to compete at the Winter Olympics, and no athletes from Palestine have ever won an Olympic medal.
+Palestine has sent athletes to compete at each Summer Olympic Games since its debut in 1996.
+The nation has not competed at the Winter Olympic Games, and no Palestinian athletes have ever won an Olympic medal.

 Palestine has been recognized as a member of the Olympic Council of Asia (OCA) since 1986, and the International Olympic Committee (IOC) since 1995.